JuliaDataScience/JuliaDataScience/contents/data_vis_makie_recipe.md

 sco(s)
 ```

 The named attributes in the recipe allows us to pass custom names to our new plotting function.
-Namely,
+Namely:

 ```jl
 s = """